TheCamusean/theCamusean.github.io/_posts/2019-05-26-Learning-Optimal-Controllers.markdown

 In order to compute the optimal controller and so, solve the optimal control problem some assumptions must be done on the dynamic system $f(x,u,t)$ and the cost function $r(x,u,t)$.

 ## Pontryagin's Minimum Principle

+In the following The Optimal Control will be developed to obtain the Pontryagin's minimun principle.